tachyoncx/haze/README.md

 - Tidy up and pay off debt accrued while battling the borrow checker
 - Expand on the tests for existing functions
 - ~~Add option to randomize ports for hosts~~
-- Add option to exlude specific private IPs within the private subnet
+- ~~Add option to exclude specific private IPs within the private subnet~~
-- Finish generating the fully-formed wg0.confs (currently prints the information to stdout)
+- ~~Finish generating the fully-formed wg0.confs (currently prints the information to stdout)~~
 - Add option to encrypt the config files with a password
     - I'm thinking AES-256/PBKDF2-SHA3-512 (500K iterations)
     - Instead of encrypted_blob.txt, output a Python script with the ciphertext inline as a variable.
 Use python/cryptography to read in the ciphertext, salt, and encryption parameters.
 Then request a user password, derive the key, and decrypt directly to /etc/wg0.conf.